 - 1. Determine whether facts exist that are sufficient to demonstrate to the court there is reasonable suspicion that the child is in need of immediate protection due to abuse or neglect, or that the circumstances or surroundings of the child are such that continuation of the child in the child's home or in the care or custody of the parent, legal guardian, or custodian would present an imminent danger to the child; - 2.
-Advise the parent, legal guardian, or custodian of the child in writing of the following: - a. any right of the parent, legal guardian, or custodian to testify and present evidence at court hearings, - b. the right to be represented by an attorney at court hearings, e. the right to make a voluntary adoption placement of the child with a licensed child-placing agency;
+Advise the parent, legal guardian, or custodian of the child in writing of the following: - a. any right of the parent, legal guardian, or custodian to testify and present evidence at court hearings, - b. the right to be represented by an attorney at court hearings, the court shall:

-- d. the right to appeal and procedure for appealing an order of the court, and
+- d. the right to appeal and procedure for appealing an order of the court, and welfare of the child, or